 9. You don’t have to tie up every little plot string, but tie up most of them.
 Everything doesn’t have to be neat and pat—in fact, that usually annoys readers—but don’t forget to deal with all major points.

-10. Epilogs: I kind of like them.
-I generally can’t stand prologs, but epilogs are a different matter.
-Prologs usually end up as a way to front-load a lot of exposition.
-Epilogs are a way to give readers a peak into the future of the characters.
+10. Epilogues: I kind of like them.
+I generally can’t stand prologues, but epilogues are a different matter.
+Prologues usually end up as a way to front-load a lot of exposition.
+Epilogues are a way to give readers a peak into the future of the characters.